FAU-LAP/NOMAD-CAMELS/docs/instruments/keithley_237/keithley_237.md

 > &#9888; The source type of your Keithley 237 must be set in the device configuration window (see image above)

 > &#9888; If `Source Type` in the config window is set to `Voltage` or `Current` then it is NOT possible to read the data created during a sweep in a measurement protocol using the `start_sweep` channel.\
-> &#9888; If `Source Type` in the config window is set to `Sweep Voltage` or `Sweep Current` then it is NOT possible to read the data from a single measurement protocol using the channel `read_DC`.
+> &#9888; If `Source Type` in the config window is set to `Sweep Voltage` or `Sweep Current` then it is NOT possible to read the data from an individual measurement using the channel `read_DC`.

-## Reading Single Data Points
+## Setting and Reading Individual Data Points
-To read single data points (for example set one voltage and read the corresponding current value in a for-loop) set `Source Type` to `Voltage` or `Current`.
-Then either current or voltage is measured respectively.\
+To set and read single data points (for example set one voltage and read the corresponding current value in a for-loop) set `Source Type` to `Voltage` or `Current`.
+When voltage is sourced current is read and when current is sourced then voltage is read.\
 This is not very fast as the constant device communication has a lot of overhead.
+One can achieve at most about 10 measurements per second using this method.

 ### Example Protocol
-Here is an example protocol for setting and reading individual data points.\
+Here is an example protocol for setting and reading individual data points.
 #### For-Loop
 Settings of the for-loop: it will create 11 values between 0 and 1 including the 1.
 ![img.png](img.png)
 #### Set Channel
 Sets the `set_DC` channel to the value of the for-loop.\
-`set_DC` always sets the source type you selected in the configuration.
+&#9888; `set_DC` always sets the source type you selected in the configuration.
 ![img_1.png](img_1.png)
 #### Read Channel
 Reads the `read_DC` channel.\
-`read_DC` always reads the compliance side of the source type.
+&#9888; `read_DC` always reads the compliance side of the source type.
 So it reads voltage when current is sourced and reads current when voltage is sourced.
 ![img_2.png](img_2.png)

 #### Resulting Data
 Example data from such a for-loop measurement.
-From the recorded instrument setting you will always know what was measured.
+From the recorded instrument settings (`keithley_237_Source_Type` entry) it is clear what was measured.

 <details>
   <summary>Display example data</summary>